selkamand/micritebench/README.md

 This repo includes a rust CLI tool that automates the read simulation, downsampling, inter-species splicing, and alignment.

-To function correctly it requires ART and bwa-mem2 to be installed and available on PATH.
+To function correctly it requires ART, bwa-mem2 & samtools to be installed and available on PATH.